 An individual’s will should address a number of different issues.
 The preparation of an individual’s will may require an analysis of alternative, possible sets of circumstances that could arise at the time of the individual’s death.

 An individual needs an understanding of basic characteristics of wills to make informed decisions about issues that his or her will should address.
 One important characteristic of wills is that wills are revocable.
 In other words, an individual who writes a will (the “testator”) may generally revoke his will at any time because a will does not become effective until the individual’s death.
 However, an individual who is mentally impaired and unable to comprehend essential components of a will does not have the legal capacity to revoke a will or make a new will.

-For more detailed information on wills, please see Wills.
+For more detailed information on wills, please see our Wills page.

 A trust is an arrangement under which one person, referred to as the “trustee,” holds title to certain assets and manages and distributes the assets for the benefit, use and enjoyment of one or more specific individuals.
 Persons entitled to benefit from trust assets are referred to as “beneficiaries.”
 The person who creates the trust provides the directions that govern the management and distribution of trust property.

-For more detailed information on trusts, please see Trusts.
+For more detailed information on trusts, please see our page on Trusts.

-For more detailed information on revocable living trusts, please see Revocable Living Trusts.
+For more detailed information on revocable living trusts, please see our page on Revocable Living Trusts.

 Contact the Law Office of James D. Fife today to schedule an appointment about estate planning and which instrument will best achieve your desired results.

 The Law Office of James D. Fife provides estate planning and probate administration services, as well as business law planning, to clients in Arlington, Alexandria, Fairfax and Prince William, Virginia and the greater Washington, D.C. metropolitan area.